 - The Village of Indiantown is a small, rural incorporated jurisdiction within Martin County.
-The Village is located in the western Martin County. - Village of Indiantown occupies 6 square miles. - According to the Florida Estimates of Population 2018, prepared by the Bureau of Economic and Business Research, University of Florida, estimated the population of the Village of Indiantown to be 6,707. - The Village does not own or operate a public utility.
-The Indiantown Company (ICO), provides potable water, reclaimed water and sewer services. - Solid waste collection and disposal services are provided by Martin County via an Interlocal Agreement funded by a Municipal Services Benefit Unit. - The Village of Indiantown is vulnerable to a number of hazards, including natural, technological, and societal.
-Please refer to the Martin County Local Mitigation Strategy (LMS) for a complete list of potential hazards and risk analysis for the Village. - The Village has Mutual Aid Agreements with surrounding municipalities, Martin County, state of Florida and FEMA Region 4. - State Highway 710 is the Village's primary traffic artery.
+The Village is located in western Martin County. - Village of Indiantown occupies 14 square miles. - According to the Florida Estimates of Population 2018, prepared by the Bureau of Economic and Business Research, University of Florida, estimated the population of the Village of Indiantown to be 6,707. - Solid waste collection and disposal services are provided by Martin County via an Interlocal Agreement funded by a Municipal Services Benefit Unit. - The Village of Indiantown is vulnerable to several hazards, including natural, technological, and societal.
+Please refer to the Martin County Local Mitigation Strategy (LMS) for a complete list of potential hazards and risk analysis for the Village. - The Village has Mutual Aid Agreements with surrounding municipalities, Martin County, and the State of Florida. - State Highway 710 is the Village's primary traffic artery.
 Several roads, such as SW Allapatah Road and SW Citrus Boulevard serve to connect the Village with other parts of Martin County.

-- The Village will continue to be exposed to the hazards and risks identified in the COOP as well as other hazards or risks that may occur in the future. - Leadership personnel will continue to recognize their responsibilities to public and employee safety and exercise their authority to implement the COOP in a timely manner when confronted with real or potential disasters. - Employees who have been assigned specific responsibilities within the COOP plan are willing and able to carry out their responsibilities. - Procedures have been developed to support the resumption of time-sensitive operations and functions in the incident of their disruption at the facilities identified in the COOP. - The Village is committed to supporting service resumption and recovery efforts at continuity facilities, if required. - In the event of a disaster, village entities and CSP will rely on each other for assistance. - In the event of disaster, resources and personnel may be extremely limited.
-Resumption of essential services may need to be prioritized and time-phased. - The Village has mutual aid agreements with surrounding jurisdictions that can be activated in the incident the Village needs assistance in providing critical services in emergencies. - The COOP may be activated as a result of an emergency response incident.
-Activation of the COOP will occur at the level necessary to resolve the situation. - When a local state of emergency is declared the county will activate their Emergency Operations Center (EOC), and configure using Incident Command.
+• The Village will continue to be exposed to the hazards and risks identified in the COOP as well as other hazards or risks that may occur in the future.

+- Leadership personnel will continue to recognize their responsibilities to public and employee safety and exercise their authority to implement the COOP in a timely manner when confronted with real or potential disasters. - Employees who have been assigned specific responsibilities within the COOP plan are willing and able to carry out their responsibilities. - Procedures have been developed to support the resumption of time-sensitive operations and functions in the incident of their disruption at the facilities identified in the COOP. - The Village is committed to supporting service resumption and recovery efforts at continuity facilities, if required. - In the event of a disaster, village entities and CSP will rely on each other for assistance. - In the event of disaster, resources and personnel may be extremely limited.
+Resumption of essential services may need to be prioritized and time phased. - The Village has mutual aid agreements with surrounding jurisdictions that can be activated in the incident the Village needs assistance in providing critical services in emergencies. - The COOP may be activated as a result of an emergency response incident.
+Activation of the COOP will occur at the level necessary to resolve the situation. - When a local state of emergency is declared, the county will activate their Emergency Operations Center (EOC) and configure using Incident Command.
 Municipalities will likely activate their EOCs.
 The COOP management structure may be modified as needed. - Some members in COOP positions serve in other roles during disasters, such as staff to the Village of Indiantown EOC during activation.
 During multiple activations, COOP activities will be coordinated through the municipal EOC.